yiisoft/db/docs/internals.md

 The package is tested with [PHPUnit](https://phpunit.de/).
 To run tests:

-1. Run all Docker containers for each dbms.
+1. Run all Docker containers for each DBMS.
 2. Install the dependencies of the project with composer.
 3. Run the tests.